• (314) 516-8419

 This 2-part session explores key administrative and regulatory components of dialysis care.
 Topics include CMS Conditions for Coverage, water management standards, involuntary discharges, and the roles of staff and providers within dialysis clinics.
 The session also covers issues relevant to acute or hospital-based dialysis, including medical directorship.
 A focused discussion period will address quality improvement metrics, state survey processes, and legal considerations such as Stark Law and joint ventures.

-2:20 Dialysis Water Management – Dave Henner
+2:20 Dialysis Water Management – David Henner, DO

 2:40 Involuntary Discharges and Other ESRD Network Roles – Ramin Sam